Harnessing S-Duality in $\mathcal{N}=4$ SYM & Supergravity as $SL(2,\mathbb{Z})$-Averaged Strings

 The spectral overlaps for $\calo_{\rm spec}^2(\t)$ given above involve those of the individual observables ``linked'' by the Clebsch-Gordan coefficients of \c{zbMATH03796039, watson2008rankin}, quoted in \cite{Benjamin:2021ygh} and Appendix \ref{app:inhomogeneous}.
 The remainder term in (\ref{eq:OspecSquaredSpectral}) plays a role analogous to the ``linked half-wormholes'' of \cite{Saad:2021rcu}, which combines with the variance (i.e. wormhole) to give the factorized result for $\O_{\rm spec}^2(\t)$, the product of half-wormholes.
 In this way, there is a direct parallel between each term in \eqr{eq:OspecSquaredOverlaps} and the product of half-wormholes in the collective field description of the toy SYK model of \cite{Saad:2021rcu}.

 Let us again stress the correspondence between bulk quantities and the $\sl$ spectral decompositions.
 Squaring the half-wormhole term $\O_{\rm spec}(\t)$ yields a spectral decomposition which, analogously to \eqr{Ospecdecomp}, splits into the variance $\cV(\O)$ and fluctuations around $\cV(\O)$.
 These two pieces can compete, as they do in lower-dimensional models, to give the factorized result for $\O_{\rm spec}^2(\t)$ required by AdS/CFT; but the variance {\it is} there, falling out naturally from the spectral decomposition.
 This is a concrete way in which a bulk spacetime wormhole can be holographically related to ensemble statistics, even in a fixed instance of $\cN=4$ SYM.
 Moreover, that the ensemble average $\<\O\>$ and strong coupling limit $\O_{\rm sugra}$ actually coincide for single-boundary observables at large $N$ gives a type of explanation for {\it why} wormholes may exist in the semiclassical gravitational path integral, while still leaving room for AdS$_5 \x S^5$ string theory contributions that restore factorization.
-We view this as a form of resolution of the factorization puzzle.\footnote{Another resolution of the tension between spacetime wormholes and the standard holographic dictionary in higher dimensions, proposing enormous cancellations between topologies due to gauge redundancies in quantum gravity, was recently advocated for on swampland principles in \cite{McNamara:2020uza}, building on earlier work of \cite{Marolf:2020xie}.
+We view this as a form of resolution of the factorization puzzle \cite{Witten:1999xp,Maldacena:2004rf}.
+The extent to which this is addressing the standard factorization puzzle in holography is unclear, though, since our results involve proper averages over exactly marginal couplings: the well-definedness of our ensemble allows us to rigorously derive relations like \eqr{sugraavg} and \eqr{varlargeN}, but the averaging uses an ingredient, the conformal manifold, which is not always present in generic theories dual to gravity.\footnote{Another resolution of the tension between spacetime wormholes and the standard holographic dictionary in higher dimensions, proposing enormous cancellations between topologies due to gauge redundancies in quantum gravity, was recently advocated for on swampland principles in \cite{McNamara:2020uza}, building on earlier work of \cite{Marolf:2020xie}.
 In the tensionless limit of AdS$_3\times S^3\times T^4$ string theory supported purely by NSNS fluxes, another novel mechanism for factorization was recently discovered in \cite{Eberhardt:2021jvj}, where it was found that the fluctuations around any given background (including Euclidean wormholes) include a sum over geometries.
 A similar mechanism was found in a toy model for the SYK model in \cite{Mukhametzhanov:2021nea}.
 We also note the work \c{Heckman:2021vzx} with a different point of view on stringy realizations of ensemble averaging.}